-Ricotta gnocchi are some of the simplest to make, requiring only a quality ricotta cheese.
+Ricotta gnocchi are some of the simplest gnocchi to prepare, requiring only a good quality ricotta cheese.
 Try a simple brown butter or truffle oil sauce to accompany them.
 A few ideas on sauce: simple browned butter, garnished with grated cheese and herbs meat ragu pomodoro (tomato) and basil butter and truffles olive oil and pesto

 - 2 large eggs